-In this Pilot Round 2 of the LSU LIFT2 Fund, a maximum of $500,000 will be available to support proof-of-concept activities to further prepare innovations for commercialization.
+In this Round 3 of the LSU LIFT2 Fund, a maximum of $500,000 will be available to support proof-of-concept activities to further prepare innovations for commercialization.
 There is no guarantee of either the amount of funding available or the number of awards in future grant cycles.
 Grants will be awarded in amounts up to $50,000, although projects requesting $25,000-$30,000 are strongly encouraged.

 The application for a LIFT2 Grant should be submitted electronically by the Principal Investigator, along with all required documentation.
 It is the responsibility of each applicant to ensure that the appropriate campus sponsored programs officers and any other required campus officials have approved the proposal prior to submission.

 Allowable costs include supplies, equipment, travel, and professional services which can be justified as necessary for further support of commercialization.
 Unallowable budget items include F&A costs and graduate student tuition remission.
 Because the LIFT2 funds are intended to support further commercialization of an innovation through experimental proof of concept, requests for salary and associated fringe support, whether for the principal investigator, a research associate, a graduate student, or other personnel, will decrease the attractiveness of the application and may result in a lower score, depending on the particular circumstances of a proposed project.
 All budgets must be reviewed and approved by the appropriate campus sponsored programs office prior to submission of the application by the principal investigator.

 Payment will be made in two installments.
 Upon project initiation through execution of a Letter Agreement for LIFT2 Awards, 85% of funds awarded will be transferred to a university account; the remainder will be transferred upon submission of the required mid-term reports.
 Any unexpended funds remaining at the time of project completion shall be returned to the LSU LIFT2 Fund.